alesegdia/phackman/GDD.md

 ## 2. Map generation

 After doing a little of research, I found a really interesting [pacman-like maze generator idea](http://pacman.shaunew.com/play/mapgen/) by Shaun Williams, part of his [Pac-Man tribute project](http://pacman.shaunew.com/).
-As the author says, the doc is incomplete in details, but the base is **use tetromino pieces to aid on map generation**.
+As the author says, the doc is incomplete in details, but the base is **use tetromino shapes to aid on map generation**.
 The map will be generated following this very principle.

 #### Method overview
-Rectangle-made **figures** will be used to build a layout so that we can use the connected edges of those pieces to build the path.
+**Rectangle-made shapes** will be used to build a layout so that we can use the connected edges of those shapes to build the path.
 Later, this will be rendered into a tile map for its direct use in the game.

 A **figure** model will be represented as a 2D matrix of integers.
 The generation will be supplied with a list of models in order to place them randomly in a blank layout.
-This way, we are shaping different distributions of the same pieces.
+This way, we are shaping different distributions of the same shapes.
 Relating this to game progress, a different set of figures can be used in each floor of the spaceship.

 A resume of the needed steps (prone to changes):